-The undersigned hereby appoints Steven D. Rubin and Adam Logal, and each of them severally, as proxies of the undersigned, each with full power to appoint his substitute, to represent the undersigned at the Annual Meeting of Stockholders of OPKO Health, Inc. ("OPKO" or the "Company") to be held via a live webcast over the Internet at www.proxydocs.com/OPK on June 24, 2021, beginning at 10:00 a.m., Eastern Time, and at any adjournments thereof, and to vote via the live webcast all shares of common stock of the Company held of record by the undersigned at the close of business on April 26, 2021, in accordance with the instructions set forth on this proxy card and, in their discretion, to vote such shares on any other business as may properly come before the meeting and on matters incident to the conduct of the meeting.
-Any proxy heretofore given by the undersigned with respect to such shares on any other business and such shore is berefore. such stock is hereby revoked.
+The undersigned hereby appoints Steven D. Rubin and Adam Logal, and each of them severally, as proxies of the undersigned, each with full power to appoint his substitute, to represent the undersigned at the Annual Meeting of Stockholders of OPKO Health, Inc. ("OPKO" or the "Company") to be held via a live webcast over the Internet at www.proxydocs.com/OPK on July 14, 2022, beginning at 10:00 a.m., Eastern Time, and at any adjournments thereof, and to vote via the live webcast all shares of common stock of the Company held of record by the undersigned at the close of business on May 23, 2022, in accordance with the instructions set forth on this proxy card and, in their discretion, to vote such shares on any other business as may properly come before the meeting and on matters incident to the conduct of the meeting.
+Any proxy heretofore given by the undersigned with respect to such stock is hereby revoked.